bright/new-www/content/blog/thriving-in-the-details-behind-kasia’s-qa-mindset.md

 The piece I’m most proud of is a cocktail dress I made for myself.
 It had a deep open back and a square neckline.
 It took a full week of sewing, but it was a project that stretched out over a year.
 You need time and the right mindset – **if you’re not feeling it, it’s better to step away and come back later**.
 Otherwise, you just end up ripping everything out and starting over, and that’s frustrating, although I’ve definitely done my fair share of unpicking and reworking.

 <div className="image">![Kasia's dress](/images/kasia_dress.png "Kasia's dress")</div>

+Even when the garment is finished, you often still need to adjust and fit it properly.
+I’m a big fan of oversized pieces because they’re a bit more forgiving.
+I also try to sew gifts for people when I can – it’s a nice way to share something personal.